-Banjo Catfish (Bunocephalus coracoideus) - 2 to 3+ inches
+Banjo Catfish (Bunocephalus coracoideus)

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 These catfish are nocturnal bottom-dwellers, so they will be seen only rarely during the day.
-It is a very sedentary fish, so it does not need a large area in which to swim around - this makes it a great addition to any size tank.
+It is a very sedentary fish, so it does not need a large area in which to swim around; this makes it a great addition to any size tank.
 It can also live peacefully with all sizes and types of other fish, making it perfect for community tanks.
 This is a bottom-dwelling species, and these catfish are very useful for eating leftover food and thereby keeping the bottom of your tank clean.

-- Temperature range: 75° - 82° F (24° - 28° C)
+- Temperature: 75° - 82° F (24° - 28° C)